MosatafaAshraf/POM/README.md

 # POM
-Testing CSS properties of multiple pages
+Testing CSS properties of multiple pages with Selenium WedDriver